Neels669/alx-low_level_programming/0x18-dynamic_libraries/README.md

 To create the dynamic library from the C files in linux, follow the steps:
 - gcc -c -fPIC *.c
 - gcc -shared -o libdynamic.so *.o

 To verify that you did it and have the right functions as dynamic symbols you can use:
 - nm -D libdynamic.so

+* 1-create_dynamic_lib.sh
+Script that creates a dynamic library called liball.so from all the .c files that are in the current directory.

+* 100-operations.so
+Dynamic library that contains C functions that can be called from Python. **100-tests.py** Provided python code. **functions.c**  file created for basic sum / sunstraction / multiplication / division. **op.h** Header for functions.c.
+Finally followed the same steps in creating a dynamic library **100-operations.so**

+Code can be tested with running **python3 100-tests.py** in unix

+**END**